So what's the deal with chalet hosting?

 Changeover Day.

-Normally on a Saturday or Sunday, this is the big one: the day when one group of guests leaves and the other arrives.
+Normally on a Saturday or Sunday, this is the big one, the day when one group of guests leaves and the other arrives.
 When you first start out as a chalet host, it is not unusual to be working a 14 hour day without a break, but as you get better, you should be able to find time in the middle of the day to relax and reboot before the next group turns up.
 On this day you will be serving breakfast, seeing off guests, stripping linen, cleaning the chalet from top to bottom, remaking beds, preparing and cooking dinner, liaising with your managers or guests about their ETA, greeting new guests, taking them to the ski shop, serving dinner, giving a welcome speech and answering any questions your new guests might have.
 You will not have time to ski on a changeover day.
 Exhausting?
 Yes!
 Worth it?
 Absolutely!

 Christmas Day.

 Obviously Christmas Day only happens once a season, and you are expected to work.
 Not only this, but your guests will have paid a premium to come to your chalet and have you cook their Christmas Dinner!
 It's nothing to be scared about though - you will need to spend some extra time over the previous week preparing some elements for the big day, and you will probably work a little longer on the day itself, but it can often be a really fun experience.
-Most companies encourage their staff to head out on the mountain for at least a little bit on Christmas Day, and your guests are normally in a great mood, and will most likely invite you to join them at the dinner table.
+Most companies encourage their staff to head out on the mountain for at least a little bit on Christmas Day and your guests are normally in a great mood so will most likely invite you to join them at the dinner table.

 Wow!
 That seems like a lot to get my head around!